AjuntamentdeBarcelona/django-bima-core/CONTRIBUTING.rst

 Contributing
 ============

-You are welcome to contribute to the development of django-tables2 in various ways:
+You are welcome to contribute to the development of Django BIMA Core in various ways:

 * Discover and report bugs.
 Make sure to include a minimal example to show your problem.
 * Propose features, add tests or fix bugs by opening a Pull Request.